- What is a Miter saw?

 The difference between a standard powered miter saw and a compound miter saw is that the latter’s blade can be rotated into more than two angles of 45° and 90°.
 This type of miter saw is quite popular for home trimming works and very complex cuts.
 Due to this rotating flexibility, it is used for making ramp cuts onto a wooden board.

 If you turn or angle the compound milter saw on one side, then only it’s head will turn only on a single side, either on the left or the right side.
 Then the user will need to turn the board in order to get angular cuts.
 Hence compound milter saw is also known as a single compound miter saw.
+This type of miter saw is good for crown moulding work.

 Dual Compound Miter Saw